ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

     const formatProof = (proof: any) => zokrates.utils.formatProof(proof)
 ```

-These two definitions are useful for
+These two definitions are used for verifiying Zokrates proofs on the blockchain.

 ```typescript